 Eva is a postdoctoral researcher in law at the University of Oxford, where she contributes to the Oxford Martin Programme on the Future of Plastics.
 She obtained her PhD in law from UiT The Arctic University of Norway, where she worked at the former K. G. Jebsen Centre (now, Norwegian Centre) for the Law of the Sea.
 Her thesis looked at 'market conditionality' in fisheries, with a focus on the EU IUU Regulation.
 Following this, she joined the European Commission (DG MARE) in Brussels, working on various law of the sea and fisheries related matters, before taking up her current post in Oxford.

-Eve de Coning (LLB, LLM (shipping law and law of the sea)) is a specialist director with the Norwegian Ministry of Trade, Industry and Fisheries and a trained crime intelligence analyst.
+Eve de Coning (LLB, LLM (shipping law and law of the sea)) is a specialist director with the Norwegian Ministry of Trade, Industry and Fisheries and a trained crime intelligence analyst and a research fellow at the Security Institute for Governance and Leadership in Africa (SIGLA) at the University of Stellenbosch.
 Her area of expertise is the prevention of fisheries crime both nationally and internationally and she has worked on these issues in different capacities with INTERPOL, UNODC, ILO, the Norwegian Criminal Investigation Services (NCIS-Norway) and the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (Økokrim).
 She helped establish and chaired the INTERPOL Fisheries Crime Working Group and is the author of several reports and academic articles on IUU fishing, fisheries crime and crime prevention.

 Fernanda Millicay is a career diplomat of Argentina.

 She has a Law degree from the University of Buenos Aires with a specialization in public international law (1991).